A Guide to Learning Portuguese with Movies with Movie Recommendations

 3. Remember That Engagement Is Key!

-Learning Portuguese with moves requires active, continual participation.
+Learning Portuguese with movies requires active, continual participation.

 What we’re trying to say is that you need to fully engage with the content.
 Keep a notebook handy so that you can quickly jot down any words you’re unfamiliar with.
 Listen actively, always trying to keep up with what’s going on.
 If you hear a word that you recognize—repeat it!
 That alone will greatly assist with pronunciation.

 Still scratching your head as to how one engages with a movie?
-Try a musical out for size.
+Try a musical out for size!
 Listen carefully to the song lyrics, try to sing along after watching a couple of times and use them as memory aides as you see the plot unravel on screen.
-We’ll give you a few musical suggestions to hit the ground running:

 Learning Portuguese with movies isn’t something a beginner can dive into head first.
 Rather, the experience should be something that you build up to.

-So before you start adding new movies to your “must watch” list, take the time to really close in on those fundamentals.
-Don’t forget to train your ears with listening exercises so you can get used to the native accent, too.
+So before you start adding new movies to your “must-watch” list, take the time to really close in on those fundamentals.
+If you want to practice your listening skills before diving headfirst into watching movies, you can use a program like FluentU, which uses authentic short clips with interactive captions to teach you and train your skills.

 Once you start building up your confidence in listening and basic comprehension, navigating through movie-based studies will be a cinch.